Nuo27/Nuo27.github.io/_pages/about.md

       url: "/resume/"
 ---

-> A new graduate from UTS, majoring in Game Development and Data Analytics.
+> A new graduate from UTS, majoring in Game Development and minoring Data Analytics.

 ---